Next Ukrainian census

-The next Ukrainian Census will be conducted by the State Statistics Service of Ukraine.
+The next Ukrainian census is planned to be conducted by the State Statistics Service of Ukraine.
 The 2001 census was the most recent, and the only census conducted in independent Ukraine to date.
 The next census was to have been held ten years later, in 2011 (censuses should be conducted every ten years, according to standards set by the United Nations).
-However, the next census has been regularly delayed and is now scheduled for 2023.
+However, the next census has been regularly delayed and a date for a new census has not been set.